 (a) the holding of a meeting, or the conduct of a procession, authorised under a permit granted under this Act; or

-(b) the holding or conduct of an event on a road closed under an order made under Part VA of the Road Traffic Act 1974.
+(b) the holding or conduct of an event on a road closed under an order made under Part VA of the Road Traffic Act 1974; or

+(c) the holding or conduct of a major event (as defined in the Major Events Act 2023 section 4) on a road closed under the Major Events Act 2023 section 26(1).

 (3) A member of the Police Force acting under such an instruction may give reasonable directions to any person for the purpose of giving effect to the instruction.

 (4) A person who, knowing of the existence of a direction given under subsection (3), does not comply with it commits an offence.